mddazure/azure-vwan-microhack/README.md

 ## Final Task: Delete all resources

-Delete the vwan-microhack-hub-rg and vwan-microhack-spoke-rg resource groups.
+Run this script to delete all resources:

+`./clean-up-after-scenario-4.sh`

 This may take up to 30 minutes to compete.
 Check back to verify that all resources have indeed been deleted.

 In Cloud Shell, delete the azure-vwan-microhack directory:

 `rm -rf azure-vwan-microhack`

-# Optional Scenario 5: Filter traffic through a Network Virtual Appliance
+# Scenario 5 (Optional): Filter traffic through a Network Virtual Appliance
 Virtual WAN today does not support third party NVA firewalls in the Hub.
 Third party SD-WAN concentrators from Barracuda and Cisco Viptella are now supported, but that capability does not yet exist for firewall products.

 Third party NVA firewalls must therefore be placed in a Spoke, with protected VNETs peered behind.